charlesfeng/startup-school-notes/2016/MarcAndreessen.md

 VC had become professionalized, but started to stray away from keeping the founders in favor of professional CEOs with business & sales experience.
 Marc and Ben knew that some of the best companies in history were run by their founders – IBM, Hewlett Packard – and were convinced of the model of a founder-CEO.

 a16z was founded with a focus on two things:
-(1) All of their general partners have built and run companies before, who have gone through the struggle (or the "shit").
+(1) All of their general partners have built and run companies before, who have gone through [The Struggle](https://www.amazon.com/Hard-Thing-About-Things-Building/dp/0062273205) (or the "shit").
 (2) Give founders "superpowers"; giving the ability to be like a professional CEO to a founder who hasn't ever been in that position before.
 This generally involves a network: business associates, regulators, etc. You "plug into the Matrix" and get a big upgrade as soon as you're in.

 **Did you think about this back in 2015/2016, or has it evolved?**